ucomesdag/ansible-role-bootstrap/README.md

 # [bootstrap](#bootstrap)

 Prepare your system to be managed by Ansible.
+This role will install the basic requirements (e.g., Python, sudo, etc.) necessary for the system to be managed by Ansible.

 | GitHub                               | Version                                 | License                                 | Ansible Galaxy                   | Downloads                               |
 |--------------------------------------|-----------------------------------------|-----------------------------------------|----------------------------------|-----------------------------------------|